What is schizoid personality disorder?

 In addition, a person with schizoid might have no desire for intimate relationship.
 Instead, s/he will avoid any type of close relationships with others.
 Furthermore, a person with this disorder wants to spend time alone.

 A person with schizoid personality disorder also finds difficulty in expressing anger.
-S/he may be passive in responding challenging life situations.
+S/he may be passive in responding to challenging life situations.

 Because individuals with schizoid personality disorder are incapable of establishing interpersonal relationships, they may also find difficulty in finding a job.
 But this does not mean they are worthless.
 Because they are good at doing things alone.